w3tecch/aurelia-typescript-boilerplate/README.md

 ```
 You can't navigate from `left` to `right` with `this.router.navigateToRoute(...)` as `right` is in a branch which `left` is unaware of.
 This is due to the injection of the router service.

-One solution is to use `this.router.navigate(...)` but this is unsave as if the route configuration is changed the navigation is broken as it's hardcoded.
+One solution is to use `this.router.navigate(...)` but this is unsafe as if the route configuration is changed the navigation is broken as it's hard coded.

 The `route-generator.service.ts` will provide a type safe solution for save navigation.